 - acknowledge our partnerships with the NHS and others.

-On the launch of our current identity in 2019, Professor Chris Whitty, Chief Scientific Adviser, Department of Health and Social Care said:
+On the launch of our current identity in 2019, Professor Chris Whitty, then Chief Scientific Adviser at the Department of Health and Social Care, said:

 Our logos and other design elements can be used in NIHR-related communications, websites, presentations and other outputs.